dfinity/portal/docs/developer-docs/daos/nns/neuron-management.md

 Only a neuron's controller can spawn maturity from a neuron.

 ### Disbursing / unstaking a neuron

-* **Disburse**: When the dissolve delay of the neuron is 0, its controlling principal can instruct it to disburse the neuron’s stake.
+When the dissolve delay of the neuron is 0, its controlling principal can instruct it to disburse the neuron’s stake.
 Its locked ICP balance is transferred to a specified new ledger account, and the neuron and its own ledger account disappear.
 ```
 type Disburse = record {
   to_account : opt AccountIdentifier;